IgorOksentyuk/hys_academy/README.md

-**One-page landing with various sections, blocks and cards.
+**One-page _adaptive_ landing with with mobile menu, various sections, blocks and cards.
 There are also two different sliders and pagination here.**

 ---